jafioti/luminal/README.md

 ## Compile-time Shape Checks
 All operations are shape checked at compile time, so no more shape mismatches!
 All credit for this goes to [dfdx](https://github.com/coreylowman/dfdx).

+## View the Graph
+Once you've written all your computation code, run `cx.display_graph()` to see the entire computation graph in all it's glory.
+Pretty messy looking!
+Now run `cx.optimize(GeneralOptimizer::default())` and display the graph again.
+Much better.

 ## Where are we?
 Currently luminal is extremely alpha.
 Please don't use this in prod.